syncfusion-content/blazor-docs/blazor/maps/providers/bing-maps.md

 ---
 layout: post
 title: Bing Maps in Blazor Maps Component | Syncfusion
-description: Learn about Bing Maps in Blazor Maps component of Syncfusion, and more details.
+description: Learn here all about Bing Maps in Syncfusion Blazor Maps component and more.
 platform: Blazor
 control: Maps
 documentation: ug
 ---

-# Bing Maps
+# Bing Maps in Blazor Maps Component

 Bing maps is a map of the entire World owned by Microsoft.
 As like OSM, it provides map tile images based on our requests and combines those images into a single one to display the map area.